in this case

 Turo bears some responsibility for your rental disaster.
 But the question is, how much?
 Technically, Turo isn’t a car rental company.
 Instead, it connects hosts who have vehicles they want to rent.
 Think of it as Airbnb for cars.

 The rental agreement between you and Turo makes it clear that it’s just an intermediary, which is why it initially offered a small refund and didn’t cover the $850 worth of epilepsy medication your son had left in the vehicle.
 Turo’s terms of service contain a limitation of liability clause that lets it off the hook for such losses.
-(Related: A $3,000 bill for minor scuffs on my car?
-Is this Turo bill a scam or what?)
+(Related: Turo repair problem: Do I have to pay $3,000 for this blown tire?)

 But let’s talk about that.
 I’m sure you already know that leaving valuables in your car isn’t the best idea.
 But if it’s someone else’s car, parked next to a hotel hundreds of miles from home, you definitely don’t want to leave value, including prescription medications, in the vehicle.
 (Here’s what you need to know before you rent your next vehicle.)